Balluff - BVS CA-GT Technical Documentation

 Note

 There is no need to set the transfer packet size manually.
-By default the driver will determine the maximum possible packet size for the current network settings automatically when the device is initialised.
+By default Impact Acquire will determine the maximum possible packet size for the current network settings automatically when the device is initialised.
 However again the weakest link determines this packet size thus NICs should be chosen and configured appropriately and the same goes for switches!

 The behavior of the auto negotiation algorithm can be configured manually or to disable it completely if needed.
-The AutoNegotiatePacketSize property determines if the driver should try to find optimal settings at all and the way this is done can be influenced by the value of the AutoNegotiatePacketSizeMode property.
+The AutoNegotiatePacketSize property determines if Impact Acquire should try to find optimal settings at all and the way this is done can be influenced by the value of the AutoNegotiatePacketSizeMode property.
 The following modes are available:

 ValueDescription